danilopez0111/cgan-cloudsat-gpm/README.md

   <img src="https://github.com/danilopez0111/cgan-cloudsat-gpm/blob/main/images/correlation.jpg?raw=true" width="500" height="400">
 </p>

 Another metric of accuracy we can use is the evaluation of Cloud top heights.
-From the confusion matrix-esque graph to the above, we see that the heights are positively linearly correlated, which is the hopeful expected outcome.
+From the confusion matrix-esque graph above, we see that the heights are positively linearly correlated, which is the hopeful expected outcome.

 ### Box and Whisker Plot